Italy to test investor nerves after downgrade

 Fitch downgraded Italy and Spain with negative outlooks on Friday, citing the risks of an intensifying euro zone debt crisis.
 Moody's downgraded Italy by three notches earlier in the week.

-With signs of a split between Germany and France over how to bolster the region's banking system before a weekend summit fueling skepticism that concrete plans to stem the debt crisis are imminent, Italy could be forced to pay hefty premia to sell an estimated 6 billion euros of bonds.
+With signs of a split between Germany and France over how to bolster the region's banking system before a weekend summit fuelling scepticism that concrete plans to stem the debt crisis are imminent, Italy could be forced to pay hefty premia to sell an estimated 6 billion euros (5.2 billion pounds) of bonds.

 "The (ratings) downgrade underpins ongoing concerns with regards to Italy's competitiveness and structural deficiencies and our view not only from a fundamental point of view is that there's not a strong case for buying Italy right now," said Michael Leister, a strategist at WestLB.